Department of Kinesiology

 KIN 1001.
 Individual Physical Activities.
 (0-3) 1 Credit Hour.

 Practice in the techniques of individual physical activities.
 Sections focus on particular sports or fitness activities as indicated in the Schedule of Classes.
 May be repeated for credit, but not more than 6 semester credit hours of KIN 1001 alone or in combination with KIN 1101 will apply to a bachelor’s degree.
-Generally offered: Fall, Spring, Summer.
-Course Fees: LRHC $10; PAG1 $20; STHC $6.
+Course Fee: LRHC $10; PAG1 $20; STHC $6.

 Prerequisite: KIN 2303 or consent of instructor.
 This course is designed to provide students with developmentally appropriate knowledge and skills in health and fitness.
 The course will address health-related issues in personal, interpersonal, and community settings.
 An individual fitness requirement may be required.
-Generally offered Fall, Spring.
+May be applied toward the Core Curriculum requirement in Social and Behavioral Sciences.
 Course Fees: DL01 $75; LRHC $10; PAG1 $20; STHC $18.

-Prerequisites: KIN 2303 and admission to the Athletic Training concentration or Kinesiology and Health Science concentration.
 This course examines the word roots, prefixes, suffixes and terms used in medicine and clinical exercise.
 A major focus will be on the terms used in the major organ systems of the body, diseases, injuries, and medical treatments.
-Course Fees: DL01 $25; LRHC $10; STHC $6.
+Course Fee: DL01 $25; LRHC $10; STHC $6.

-A study of basic first aid procedures, cardiopulmonary resuscitation (CPR), automated external defibrillation (AED), and blood borne pathogens.
-Upon successful completion of this course students will be able to sit for national certification in first aid and CPR.
-(Formerly KIN 3213.
+A study of advanced first aid procedures, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) for health care providers.
+Upon successful completion of this course, students become eligible to obtain certification in advanced first aid from the American Academy of Orthopedic Surgeons and Basic Life Support from the American Heart Association.
+(Formerly titled “First aid and CPR”.
+Formerly KIN 3213.
 Credit cannot be earned for both KIN 2211 and KIN 3213.)
-Course Fees: KSM1 $10; LRHC $10; STHC $6; DL01 $25.
+Course Fee: KSM1 $10; LRHC $10; STHC $6; DL01 $25.

 KIN 2303.
 Foundations of Kinesiology.
 (3-0) 3 Credit Hours.
 (TCCN = KINE 1301)

 Study of the history and philosophy of physical activity, and an introduction to anatomy, physiology, biomechanics, motor behavior, and psychology of exercise and sport.
 This course will also introduce careers in kinesiology and the requirements for graduation with a degree in kinesiology.
 (Formerly titled "Cultural and Scientific Foundations of Kinesiology.")
-Generally offered: Fall, Spring, Summer.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 KIN 2441.
 Management in Kinesiology.
 (1-0) 1 Credit Hour.

 Prerequisite: KIN 2303.
-Introduction to concepts and skills that will prepare the student to become an effective leader of physical fitness.
-(Formerly KIN 2423.
-Credit cannot be earned for both KIN 2423 and KIN 2441.)
-Course Fees: DL01 $25; LRHC $10; STHC $6.
+Introduction to concepts and skills that will prepare the student to become an effective leader of physical fitness, including program and facility organization, administration, and oversight.
+Course Fee: DL01 $25; LRHC $10; STHC $6.

 KIN 3013.
 Theory of Coaching.
 (3-0) 3 Credit Hours.

 This course will discuss the principles and philosophies of coaching sports in a modern environment.
 Domains will remain consistent with that of the National Standards for Sport Coaches.
 Areas of focus: The study of professional and development of personal coaching philosophies, understanding and implementing mission-vision-values, mindset, awareness, and effective feedback.
 Student coaches will also gain certification through the NFHS coaching diploma.
 This course qualifies as part of the Athletic Coaching Certificate.
-Generally offered: Fall and Spring.
-Course Fees: LRHC $10; STHC $18.
+Course Fee: LRHC $10; STHC $18.

-The course will discuss how to design, choreograph and lead a group fitness class, training on modalities (including: walking/jogging, hiking, strength and resistance, HIIT and interval, boot camp, yoga, cycle and more), essentials of exercise and physiology, foundations of nutrition and healthy eating, how to adapt for special populations like pregnant and senior participants, and business skills and professional responsibilities.
-The course will follow the curriculum for the Athletics and Fitness Association of America (AFFA) Group Fitness Instructor Certification.
-Students will become eligible to take the certification exam upon passing the course.
-This course satisfies the requirement for KIN3051 and KIN2111.
-Course fees: LRHC $10; KSM1 $10; PAG1 $20; STHC $18.
+The course will discuss how to design, choreograph and lead a group fitness class, training on modalities (including walking/jogging, hiking, strength and resistance, HIIT and interval, boot camp, yoga, cycling, and more), essentials of exercise and physiology, foundations of nutrition and healthy eating, how to adapt for special populations like pregnant and senior participants, business skills, and professional responsibilities.
+(Same as KIN 3051 + KIN 2111.
+This course satisfies the requirement for both KIN 3051 and KIN 2111; credit may only be earned for one of the following: KIN 3051, KIN 2111, or KIN 3053.)
+Course Fee: LRHC $10; KSM1 $10; PAG1 $20; STHC $18.

 KIN 3103.
 Motor Development.
 (3-0) 3 Credit Hours.

 A study of motor, physical, and neuromuscular development across the human life span.
 Effects of social, cognitive, growth and maturation, and aging factors on motor development will be addressed.
-Directed field experience may be required.
-Generally offered: Fall, Spring.
-Course Fees: LRHC $10; STFK $57; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STFK $57; STHC $18; DL01 $75.

 KIN 3223.
 Coaching Leadership.
 (3-0) 3 Credit Hours.